AHAMask: Reliable Task Specification for Large Audio Language Models without Instructions: Experiments

 \subsubsection{Tasks and Datasets}

-To discover atomic acoustic functionalities, we consider the most well-defined classic audio understanding tasks in different aspects.
+To discover atomic acoustic functionalities, we consider well-established benchmark tasks covering different aspects of audio understanding.
 These include automatic speech recognition (ASR) and gender recognition (GR) with LibriSpeech~\cite{librispeech}, speech emotion recognition (SER) with IEMOCAP~\cite{iemocap}, automatic speaker verification (ASV) with VoxCeleb1~\cite{voxceleb}, automatic audio captioning (AAC) with AudioCaps~\cite{kim2019audiocaps}, speech to text translation (S2TT) with CoVoST2~\cite{wang2020covost}, and overlapped speech recognition (OSR) with Libri2Mix~\cite{cosentino2020librimix}.
 In GR, SER and ASV, LALMs are required to perform classification tasks , e.g. \textit{Male} or \textit{Female} in GR, and \textit{Yes} or \textit{No} in ASV.
 In ASV, two speech utterances are concatenated with a 0.1s silence as a single input.
 OSR requires LALMs to transcribe two overlapped speech utterances in any order.
 In S2TT and AAC, LALMs should apply more complex abilities to understand the audio input, and output translations or captions.
 These tasks span across purely linguistic (as ASR, OSR, S2TT), paralinguistic (SER, GR, ASV) to even general acoustic (AAC) understanding capabilities.

 Moreover, we design composite tasks that require LALMs to perform multi-hop tasks in a specific format.
 In this study, we compose ASR and GR tasks and ask LALMs to perform them in order with separator symbol ``\texttt{|}'', or in json format.
 We will show that LALMs usually fail on these tasks even with clear natural language instructions, while applying \MethodName{} can introduce significant performance boosts.
 Table \ref{tab:tasks} lists all the tasks, metrics, and datasets used.